johnfoster-pge-utexas/blog/posts/managing-a-professional-website.md

 ### Travis then triggers a rebuild of the professional website which is stored in it's own repo
+<a name="trigger"></a>

 The trigger is what occurs in the last two lines of the `.travis.yml` file.
 First we have to install the Travis command line client on Travis via Ruby `gem`.
 We are ensured that Ruby is installed by specifying `language: ruby` in the first line of `.travis.yml`.
 Then we excute the trigger.
-The entry following the `-r` option specifies the GitHub repository to trigger a Travis rebuild on, in this case `johntfoster/johntfoster-professional-website`.
+The entry following the `-r` option specifies the GitHub repository to trigger a Travis rebuild on, in this case `johnfoster-pge-utexas/johnfoster-pge-utexas.github.io`.

 <script src="http://gist-it.sudarmuthu.com/https://github.com/johntfoster/CV/blob/master/.travis.yml?slice=30:32&footer=minimal"></script>